nostawenka/Test-cases/README.md

-# Test-cases
-Test cases for portfolio
+SOme example test cases I made for presentation